InnovAnon-Inc/InnovAnon-Inc.github.io/_pages/alchemy.md

 but it is not known which level of attainment is necessary for this phenomena.
 The Annointed One will have the Ashta Siddhi.

-It is as a dream when he is awake.
+"It is as a dream when he is awake."

 Levels of progression in the common dogma:
- -  Point, having zero dimensions
  1. Line
  2. Plane
  3. Space (you are here)